bernardo-firme/optimization-decision/README.md

 |                         `pip freeze > requirements.txt`  to generate a list with the version of the
 |                         different packages you use
 │
-├── code               <- Source code for use in this project.
+└── code               <- Source code for use in this project.
-|    ├── data          <- Scripts to download, generate and process data
-|    │   └── make_dataset.py/m
+    ├── data          <- Scripts to download, generate and process data │   └── make_dataset.py/m
-|    │   └── process_dataset.py/m
+    │   └── process_dataset.py/m
-|    │
+    │
-|    ├── algorithms    <- Functions to create models, run models, optization algorithms, etc.
+    ├── algorithms    <- Functions to create models, run models, optization algorithms, etc.
-|    │
+    │
-|    ├── results       <- Scripts to apply the algorithms and obtain the results of your project
+    ├── results       <- Scripts to apply the algorithms and obtain the results of your project │
-|    │
-|    └── visualization <- Scripts and functions for visualizations
+    └── visualization <- Scripts and functions for visualizations
-|
-└── laboratory         <- Laboratory classes (add only the necessary files)
-     ├── L1_Git        <- Github
-     ├── L2_GCollab    <- Cloud Computing: Google Collab
-     ├── L3_DB         <- Databases and SQL Query
-     └── L4_Arduino    <- Hardware implementation: Arduino
 ```